Tax-Efficient Investing: What It Means and Why It Matters

 What Is Tax-Loss Harvesting?

-Tax-loss harvesting is the practice of selling an investment that has declined in value to realize a capital loss.
+Tax-loss harvesting is a tax planning technique that involves selling an investment that has declined in value to realize a capital loss.
 That loss can offset capital gains from other investments, or up to $3,000 of ordinary income per year.
 Any unused losses carry forward indefinitely to future tax years.

 Tax-loss harvesting applies only to taxable brokerage accounts.
 It has no effect inside IRAs or 401(k) accounts.
 The benefit is greatest for investors in higher tax brackets who have realized gains to offset.